Renormalised hydrodynamics in polar chiral active matter: Spectral scaling and disorder-driven vortex clustering in phase-coupled, motile oscillators: Methodology

-In a bounded domain $\mathcal{D}$, the phase space volume $\Omega(E)$ eventually decreases as energy increases, implying a negative temperature regime ($T < 0$) where entropy favors the merging of like-signed vortices \cite{onsager_statistical_1949}.
-However, in our active chiral matter model, the dipole is continuously eroded by supersonic shocks which thermalise inertial energy back into the active bath.
-Consequently, the Onsager dipole emerges as a \textit{dynamic attractor}, where an active bath constantly rebuilds topological order using newly thermalised energy, sustaining the system in the negative-temperature Onsager regime.
-Crucially, the mechanism parallels observed inverse-energy cascades \cite{wensink_meso-scale_2012}, motility-induced phase separation \cite{cates_motility-induced_2015}, and entropy-driven ordering \cite{vijayan_disorder_2025} in active matter studies.
+In classical inviscid fluids on a bounded domain $\mathcal{D}$, the point-vortex gas model predicts that phase space volume $\Omega(E)$ eventually decreases at high energies, creating a negative-temperature regime ($T < 0$) that favors the merging of like-signed vortices into a large-scale dipole \cite{onsager_statistical_1949}.
+By applying the RFE operator, we observe that our renormalised fluid approaches a remarkably similar macroscopic end-state: robust vortex clustering.
+However, unlike a conservative Euler fluid, our active chiral model is driven and dissipative.
+The large-scale coherent structures are continuously eroded by supersonic shocks, which thermalise inertial energy back into the active bath.
+Consequently, the macroscopic dipole emerges not as a strict thermodynamic equilibrium, but as a \textit{dynamic attractor}.
+Here, the active bath constantly rebuilds topological order using newly thermalised energy, sustaining a steady-state that structurally mimics Onsager condensation without necessarily satisfying the rigorous statistical mechanical requirements of a true negative-temperature regime.
+Crucially, this dynamic clustering parallels observed inverse-energy cascades \cite{wensink_meso-scale_2012}, motility-induced phase separation \cite{cates_motility-induced_2015}, and entropy-driven ordering \cite{vijayan_disorder_2025} in active matter studies.

-\subparagraph{Spectral scaling}
+\subsection{Spectral scaling}

 This framework predicts a spectral dichotomy based on the scale of observation.
-At the microscopic scale, the raw particle field is dominated by the singular geometry of the phase defects ($\nabla \phi \sim 1/r$), forcing the system into the enstrophy-dominated regime with a steep spectral index $E_{raw}(k) \sim k^{-3}$ \cite{kraichnan_inertial-range_1971,borue_spectral_1993,borue_inverse_1994,chertkov_dynamics_2007}.
-Conversely, the macroscopic dynamics are governed by the Kirchhoff-Onsager Hamiltonian (Eq.~\ref{eq:hamiltonian}), which describes an effective inviscid (frictionless) fluid.
-The RFE field, which filters out the microscopic singularities, will therefore recover the classical inverse energy cascade signature, exhibiting the Kolmogorov scaling $E_{RFE}(k) \sim k^{-5/3}$ \cite{kolmogorov_local_1968,reeves_inverse_2013}.
-The renormalization unifies the dissipative phenomenology of active matter with the conservative statistical mechanics of Euler fluids.
+At the microscopic scale, the raw particle field is dominated by the singular geometry of the phase defects ($\nabla \phi \sim 1/r$), forcing the system into the enstrophy-dominated regime with a steep spectral index of approximately $E_{raw}(k) \propto k^{-8/3}$, reminiscent of $E_{raw}(k) \propto k^{-3}$ \cite{kraichnan_inertial-range_1971,borue_spectral_1993,borue_inverse_1994,chertkov_dynamics_2007}.
+Conversely, at macroscopic scales, the transport dynamics closely approximate those described by the Kirchhoff-Onsager Hamiltonian (Eq. \ref{eq:hamiltonian}) for an effective inviscid fluid.
+Consequently, applying the RFE field to filter out microscopic singularities reveals an energy transfer signature consistent with an inverse cascade.
+Within the specific high-activity regime of our model, this spectrum approaches the classical Kolmogorov scaling $E_{RFE}(k) \sim k^{-5/3}$ \cite{kolmogorov_local_1968,reeves_inverse_2013}.

 We quantify the non-linear transfer of energy across scales using the standard spectral flux $\Pi(k)$, defined via the advective transport term $(\mathbf{v} \cdot \nabla)\mathbf{v}$ characteristic of fluid turbulence,